Does Lysine Work For Acne? The Answer Might Surprise You

 Do not take lysine supplements without medical supervision.
 If you are taking lysine under your doctor’s advice, follow their dosage and frequency guidelines religiously.

-Lysine is an amino acid obtained through high-protein foods or supplements that is responsible for several bodily functions.
+Lysine is one of the beneficial and renowned amino acids for skin and is obtained through high-protein foods or supplements.
+It is responsible for several bodily functions.
 Lysine is popularly used in alternative medicine to treat acne.
 While there is no scientific evidence to support the effectiveness of lysine for acne control, many proponents believe it may boost the wound healing process and prevent skin aging.
 Excess intake of lysine supplements may cause an allergic reaction or interact with other medications.
 Pregnant women and lactating mothers should consult a doctor for the appropriate dosage before taking lysine supplements.

 Frequently Asked Questions